Migraine

 Migraine aura

 An aura is a transient visual, sensory, language, or motor disturbance.
-It can occur as as a strange light, an unpleasant smell or confusing thoughts or experiences.
-People can experience flashes of white or black, or occasionally multi-coloured lights; zig zag lines, or cloudy or blurred vision.
-Others experience feelings of pins and needles, tingling, numbness, or hypersensitivity.
+It can occur as as a strange light, an unpleasant smell, confusing thoughts or feeling mentally foggy or fuzzy.
+People can experience flashes of white or black, or occasionally multi-coloured lights; zig zag lines, or cloudy or blurred vision with blind spots.
+Others experience feelings of pins and needles, tingling in the hands or face, numbness, hypersensitivity or a disrupted sense of touch, taste or smell.

 Most people who experience auras have the same type of aura every time, though it is not unusual for migraine sufferers to experience more than one type of aura during a migraine.